AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configure-pipeline.md

     ![](assets/setup-3.png)

-   Click **Add New Page Override** to provide a URL path to be included in the Experience Audit.
+   Click **Add New Page** to provide a URL path to be included in the Experience Audit.

-   For instance, if you would like to include `https://wknd.site/us/en/about-us.html` in the Experience Audit, enter the path `us/en/about-us.html` in this field.
+   For instance, if you would like to include `https://wknd.site/us/en/about-us.html` in the Experience Audit, enter the path `us/en/about-us.html` in this field and click **Save**.

    ![](assets/exp-audit4.png)